-The principle of frontage residential development in this location was established with reserved matters approval for 11 dwellings on an adjacent site of 0..98ha in October 2016 (ref: 20161151).
-This representation for further frontage development along Hare Road aims to follow the building line of this development, thereby achieving appropriate and proportionate residential development for Great Plumstead.
+The principle of frontage residential development in this location was established with reserved matters approval for 11 dwellings on an adjacent site of 0.98ha in October 2016 (ref: 20161151).
+This representation for further frontage development along Hare Road (see attached Plan; Drawing No. B.14,698b) aims to follow the building line of this development, thereby achieving appropriate and proportionate residential development for Great Plumstead.

-In support of this representation, a Highways Assessment has been undertaken by Orari Transport Planning to demonstrate that safe and suitable access to serve residential development at the site can be achieved.
+In support of this representation, a Highways Assessment was undertaken by Orari Transport Planning to demonstrate that safe and suitable access to serve residential development at the site can be achieved.
+This Assessment is resubmitted alongside this representation.